Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

 In the remainder of the proof, let us show that $A$ is \DEF{k}, if and only if, there exists an exact cover $\mathcal{K}$ in the original instance $\calI$.
 To this end, observe that for every two agents $i,j \in \{1,2,\dots,n\}$ we have $v_i(A_j) = v_i(A_i) = -4$.
 Hence, there is no envy among these agents.
 Furthermore, for the choosing agent $0$, we have $v_0(S) = 0$ for every $S \subseteq \calM$, thus it does not envy any other agents.
 However, for every agent $i \in \{1,2,\dots,n\}$ we have that $v_i(A_0)$ is equal to the number of subsets in $\mathcal{S}$ that include element $u_i$ times $-1$, which is $-3$.
 Hence, the choosing agent is envied by every other agent.
 Now, in order to eliminate such envy, we have to give the choosing agent $0$ at least one dubious copy of a chore that has value $-1$ for each of agents $1,\dots,n$.
 Since we have $3k$ such agents, each chore has value $-1$ for maximally $3$ agents, and we can add up to $k$ dubious chores, we have to choose a subset of $k$ chores from $\{c_1,c_2,\dots,c_m\}$ in such a way that every agent from $\{1,\dots,n\}$ has value $-1$ for at least one of them.
 But that is possible if and only if there exists a set cover in the original instance $\calI$. \end{proof}

-In lieu of this computational hardness, we establish upper-bounds on the required number of dubious chores.
-While \EF{1} allocations of chores do exist and can be computed in polynomial time \citep{aziz2022fair,BSV21approximate}, such allocations may require many dubious chores ($n(n-1)$) to become envy-free.
-This is because each pairwise envy relation between agents, the envied agent can dubiously receive the ``worst'' chore of the envious agent to remove envy.
+In lieu of this computational hardness, we establish upper-bounds on the required number of dubious chores to make a real allocation envy-free.
+While \EF{1} allocations of chores do exist and can be computed in polynomial time \citep{aziz2022fair,BSV21approximate}, such allocations may require many (i.e., $n(n-1)$) dubious chores to become envy-free.
+This is because for each pairwise envy relation between agents, the envied agent can dubiously receive the ``worst'' chore of the envious agent to remove envy.
 Example \ref{ex:ef1:defnn-1} demonstrates that this bound is in fact tight.